 Lenders calculate reverse mortgage interest the same way they do for traditional mortgages.
 The lender first divides the annual interest rate by twelve to get the monthly rate.
-The monthly rate is then multiplied by the balance to get the interest due.
+Next, the lender multiplies the monthly rate by the balance to get the interest due.

 For example, let’s assume a traditional mortgage with a rate of 6% and a balance of $100,000.
 The interest due for the next payment would be $500 (6%/12 months x $100,000).

-This calculation works exactly the same way for a HECM reverse mortgage.
+This calculation works the same way for a HECM reverse mortgage.
 The difference is that you don’t have to pay the interest out of your pocket.
 Again, no mortgage payments required, right?
 The unpaid interest simply accrues onto the loan balance.